lynchdean/Open-Freelance-Hub/functional_spec/functional_spec.md

 ##### Scenario 1 -  New User:

 1. User enters site with connected Ethereum account.
-2. User chooses register account.
+2. User selects register account.
-3. User chooses either employer or freelancer.
+3. User chooses to create either an employer or freelancer account.
-4. The user will then be asked to fill out a bio for their account, with experience, skills etc.. for freelancer and employers will fill out their own employer information.
+4. A freelance user will be asked to fill out a biography for their account, with experience, skills etc..
+Employers will fill out their own employer information.

 ##### Scenario 2 - Employer Creates a Job:

-1. User enters site with employer registered user account.
+1. User enters site with employer user account.
-2. Employer chooses create job.
+2. Employer selects create job.
 3. Employer fills in description of job and tags it with appropriate skills.
-4. Once the employer pays the necessary gas prices for posting, the job is live.
+4. The employer pays the necessary gas price and maintenance fee for posting
+5. The job is live.

 ##### Scenario 3 - Employer Browsing Candidates:

-1. Employer will create a job listing.
+1. Employer views their job listing.
 2. Employer can search through all active candidates who are looking for employment based on the skills listed on their profile.
 3. Employer can contact a freelancer to ask them to apply.
 4. The employer will be provided with a list of all freelancers who have applied.

 ##### Scenario 4 - Freelancer Browsing Available Jobs:

-1. User enters site with freelancer registered user account.
+1. User enters site with freelancer user account.
-2. Landing page is displayed with all open jobs.
+2. The landing page is displayed with all open jobs.
 3. User can filter available jobs by the skills that the jobs are tagged with.
 4. When the user finds a job they wish to apply for, they enter their price per hour and an estimate of time.
 5. The freelancer's account is added to a list of candidates for the employer to view.